infotroph/Prairie_seq/project-log.md

 Planning for soil DNA extraction: Scott suggests double-extracting each sample to recover more of the harder-to-extract community, will circulate a paper that shows this makes a difference.

+## 2015-01-27, CKB

+Modified gel labeleling script to skip any line of the CSV beginning with '#' This resolves the question posed 2015-01-20 of how to store gel metadata: Add it to the beginning of the CSV as a comment line, the script will just ignore it and it will be there if we need it later.